 I spent the rest of the afternoon in the ward recovering and waiting for the epidural to wear off.
 In the meantime, the nursery staffs brought me the babies for our bonding sessions.
 By the same evening, I was able to sit up to receive visitors and even use the toilet.
 I took painkillers and could tolerate the pain down there.

-The operation was over and the nurses sent me to the waiting area outside the operating theatre.
+The operation was over, and the nurses sent me to the waiting area outside the operating theatre.
 It was an awful experience waiting there.
-My teeth began to chatter and my entire body shivered uncontrollably.
+My teeth began to chatter, and my entire body shivered uncontrollably.
 The cold was unbearable.
 The temperature inside the operating theatre and in the waiting area was very low to prevent bacteria growth.
-Although the nursing staffs provided extra blanket for me and even blew warm air underneath the blankets.
+Although the nursing staffs provided an extra blanket for me and even blew warm air underneath the blankets.
 I remained cold and continued with the shivering.

 The medical staffs, I don’t know who and I didn’t care anymore, decided that I should proceed to my ward immediately and therefore arranged for me to cut the queue.